mr4tt/shortcut-scripts/README.md

 # shortcut-scripts

-This is a collection of scripts I have on my Windows 10 laptop.
+This is a collection of scripts I have on my Windows 10 laptop (also works on Windows 11).
 Each Powershell script can be triggered by a keyboard shortcut.

 ---